 We have developed robust and relatively accurate models of the ambient solar wind over the last decade, making direct comparisons with observations (Riley et al., 2001, 2002, 2003; Riley, 2007b, 2010; Riley et al., 2010, 2011, 2012; Riley et al., 2012b).
 We have found that the modeled results are capable of reproducing in-situ measurements with a typical accuracy of 0.75 (Riley et al., 2014), during relatively stable conditions (declining phase and solar minimum) and in the absence of obvious transient activity (Riley et al., 2014).
-These models, however, are demonstrably quite sensitive to the input magnetograms (Riley, 2007a; Riley et al., 2012; Riley et al., 2013a).
+These models, however, are demonstrably quite sensitive to the input magnetograms (Riley, 2007a; Riley et al., 2012; Riley et al., 2013b).
 To substantially improve our predictions, requires a thorough analysis of these inputs, which should include the best reconstruction of polar fields and, optimally, incorporate temporal evolution.
 As part of other funded studies, we are investigating which approaches most accurately reproduce in-situ measurements.

-2.4.5.1 Persistence and Probabilistic Forecasts: Although our goal will be to provide real-time, event-driven predictions, at a minimum, we can use combinations of persistence and probabilistic forecasts to make crude estimates for B_z in the absence of any other reliable information.
-This could form the basis for the reference model from which skill scores are computed.
+2.4.5.1 Persistence and Probabilistic Forecasts: Although our goal will be to provide realtime, event-driven predictions, at a minimum, we can use combinations of persistence and probabilistic forecasts to make crude estimates for B_z in the absence of any other reliable information.
+This could form the basis for the reference model from which skill scores are computed (Owens et al., 2013).
 As discussed above, persistence refers to the assumption that the Sun now is exactly as it was one hour, say, earlier.
 If true, we can use those data to predict the next one, six, or 24 hours, obviously with increasing uncertainties.
 Similarly, recurrence relies on predictions based on solar conditions are measured 27 days earlier.
 Probabilistic forecasting summarizes what is known about likely future events by assigning a probability to a range of outcomes.
 This may offer some value during intervals surrounding stream interfaces (McPherron & Siscoe, 2004).
 Such techniques were employed in terrestrial meteorology prior to the development of sophisticated global circulation models.
 It is not yet clear whether space meteorology has yet crossed the threshold whereby models outperform these statistical approaches.
 Thus, it seems prudent to include them in our arsenal.

-2.4.5.2Waves and Turbulence: Our discussion so far has focused on the large-scale variations in the IMF.
+2.4.5.2 Waves and Turbulence: Our discussion so far has focused on the large-scale variations in the IMF.
 However, a substantial amount of power is contained within higher frequency waves and turbulence.
 From a prediction point of view, these are the most challenging to attempt to forecast.
 Fortunately, from a geoeffective standpoint, their phase information is not as important as their statistical properties.
 Thus, we can superpose a contribution from waves and turbulence, based on properties of the predicted large-scale field at that time which contains contributions up to the highest frequencies, and which is statistically indistinguishable from observations.
 The properties of the turbulent solar wind are well established both as a function of solar wind (e.g., slow/fast) and phase of the solar cycle (Bruno & Carbone, 2013).
 The magnetosphere's response to them too will likely not depend on their relative phase (Merkin et al., 2007), at least beyond some threshold frequency.
-Figure 7 illustrates how robust estimates of the power at all observable frequencies can be constructed.
-Although shown as a function of time over the last 30 years here, the spectra can also be described as a function of the properties of the solar wind (e.g., fast v. slow), which will allow us to superpose statistically-accurate estimates of the higher-frequency fluctuations.
+This is similar to the technique of "downscaling" used in terrestrial climate modeling, and which has been successfully tested by Owens et al. (2014) in constructing appropriate inputs to drive ensemble magnetospheric forecast models.